Fleetwood Real Estate Guide

 - Frequently Asked Questions

-- Location: Fleetwood is located in the Energy Corridor of Houston, east of State Route 6, south of I-10, and north of Terry Hershey Park.
-It offers convenient access to Memorial City, the Westchase District, and the Galleria area.
+- Location: Located in Houston's Energy Corridor, east of State Highway 6, south of I-10, and north of Terry Hershey Park.
+It provides convenient access to Memorial City, the Westchase District, and the Galleria area.

-- Neighborhood Type: An established and upscale community featuring large, single-family homes on tree-lined streets.
-The neighborhood dates back to 1973 and has a mix of traditional and contemporary architecture.
+- Neighborhood Type: An established, upscale community with large single-family homes on spacious, wooded lots.
+The neighborhood's development began in the 1970s, showcasing a mix of traditional and contemporary architectural styles.

-- Combined Property Tax Rate: The total property tax rate is a combination of rates from Harris County, the City of Houston, Houston ISD, and other special districts.
-For a precise rate, a property tax breakdown is recommended.
+- Combined Property Tax Rate: The total property tax rate is approximately 2.2% - 2.5% and includes levies from the City of Houston, Harris County, Katy ISD, and other special districts.

-- School Information: Fleetwood is zoned to the highly-regarded Katy Independent School District.
-Students attend Wolfe Elementary School, Memorial Parkway Junior High School, and Taylor High School.
+- School Information: Zoned to the highly-regarded Katy Independent School District.
+Students attend Wolfe Elementary School, Memorial Parkway Junior High School, and James E. Taylor High School, which received a Silver ranking for its academic programs.

-- Key Amenities: Key attractions include the nearby Terry Hershey Park and George Bush Park, offering extensive trails and recreational facilities.
-It is also a short drive from premier shopping and dining at CityCentre and Memorial City Mall.
+- Key Amenities: Residents have direct access to Terry Hershey Park and the expansive 7,800-acre George Bush Park, offering miles of trails and recreational facilities.
+Premier shopping and dining are a short drive away at CityCentre and Memorial City Mall.

 Overview of Fleetwood Neighborhood